HomeBlog

-On 1 June 2026, Salesforce signed a definitive agreement to acquire Contentful, the API-first headless CMS used by more than 4,800 enterprises to deliver digital experiences across every channel.
-The announcement drew the usual applause and the stock jumped 10%.
+On 1 June 2026, Salesforce signed a definitive agreement to acquire Contentful, the API-first headless CMS used by more than 4,800 of the world’s leading brands to deliver digital experiences across every channel.

 The irony is sitting right there in the press release, and nobody seems to want to say it: Contentful’s entire appeal was that it was not owned by a platform like Salesforce.